Classroom birthday calendars

 Yaadha (day) rhymes with father.
-The ‘dh’ is like English ‘d’ with the tip of your tongue between your teeth.
+The ‘dh’ is like English ‘d’ but with the tip of your tongue between your teeth.

 Nhalay (this) rhymes with away.
-The nh’ is like English ‘n’ with the tip of your tongue between your teeth.
+The nh’ is like English ‘n’ but with the tip of your tongue between your teeth.